karinasjdennis/SustainableSoftwareEngineering/README.md

 You can find all related resources here: [AI and Emerging Technologies folder](./AI-and-Emerging-Technologies/)

 ## 💡 How to Contribute
 We welcome contributions!
+If you would like to suggest improvements, add new resources, or share implementation experiences, please open an issue or submit a pull request.
+Together, we can advance sustainable digital development for everyone.
-Check out [Contributions] for more details.
+Check out [Contributions](./Contributing.md/) for more details.

 ## 📖 Licensing